preciofishbone/OmniaDocsG2/working-with-events/administer-event/index.rst

 Administer an Event
 =======================

 There's a number of actions available for Event Managers.
 These actions are described here.
-An Event Manager is a colleague with Page Author permissions, that manages the event on a page.
+An Event Manager is a colleague with Page Editor permissions, that manages the event on a page.
 The options are available in Write mode.

 If you need to edit properties for an event, you do that in the Page Properties, see the bottom of this page: :doc:`Creating a new event </working-with-events/creating-new-event/index>`